dreampulse/modelizer/README.md

 The name of this helper method is dynamically created according to the name of the attribute.
 The name for the method to create a object for a nested array element is always: ```create[name of the attribute]()```, with the first letter of the attribute in upper-case.

-A nestes array is nothing special, you can treat it like any normal JavaScript-Array:
+A nested array is nothing specially you can treat it like any normal JavaScript-Array:
 ```javascript
 // push a new element
 > obj.project.push({